taupiqueur/chrome-mpv/README.md

 # mpv for Chrome

-Open videos in webpages with a media player program.
+A browser extension that lets you open videos in webpages with a media player program—such as [mpv].

 [mpv]: https://mpv.io